 ♦Subscribe to the AutPlay Therapy YouTube page.
 You can view clips of sessions, AutPlay interventions, interviews, and AutPlay highlights of various products.

 ♦Download or print off a free copy of the AutPlay Autism Checklist Revised.
 The AAC-R is a screening checklist designed to assist professionals and parents in implementing an autism screening to detect symptoms of an autism spectrum disorder.
 Further, the checklist assists professionals in identifying struggle areas for treatment planning.

 ♦The Going to See a Play Therapist Social Story can be printed off and read to children before they attend their first play therapy session.
 Other professionals such as occupational therapists and speech therapists may also use the social story as a guide to create their own unique social story specific to their office setting.

-♦Check out The Virtual Sandtray – a new media interpretation of a physical sandtray.
+♦Check out the AutPlay package on The Virtual Sandtray – a new media interpretation of a physical sandtray.
 It is a new and exciting way to bring sandtray therapy to places not convenient for physical sandtray therapy, such as hospitals, disaster areas, in home therapy and travel.
-There are new opportunities to treat patients, such as those unable to physically access a standard tray, those that are unable to work with sand due to tactile reasons and those that will not work with a traditional sandtray.
+There are new opportunities to treat clients, such as those unable to physically access a standard tray, those that are unable to work with sand due to sensory processing reasons and those that will not work with a traditional sandtray.
 The AutPlay package features ASD specific models including several feeling emoticons.
 The AutPlay package also comes with 20 directive tray interventions designed for children and adolescents with ASD.

 ♦Visit the Private School Review.
 Many parents of children with special needs contemplate a private school setting versus a public school setting.
 The Private School Review provides information on all private schools via geographical location.
 It is easy to navigate and will help you choose the best fit for your child.